 Prior to joining the firm, Mr. Rylaarsdam was most recently an attorney in a San Diego law firm where his practice focused on insurance coverage matters.
-Before practicing law in San Diego, Mr. Rylaarsdam was an associate in the Los Angeles office of a law firm where he represented policyholders in complex insurance coverage matters.
+Before practicing law in San Diego, Mr. Rylaarsdam was an associate in the Los Angeles office of a national law firm where he represented policyholders in complex insurance coverage matters.
 During law school, Mr. Rylaarsdam served as the Note and Comment Editor of the Loyola of Los Angeles Entertainment Law Review.

 Loyola Law School, J.D.
 (2001) cum laude, Order of the Coif

 U.S. District Court for the Central District of California

 U.S. District Court for the Eastern District of California

 U.S. District Court for the Northern District of California

 U.S. District Court for the Southern District of California

 Section of Litigation, Insurance Coverage Litigation Subcommittee, Member

 Section of Litigation, Insurance Coverage Litigation Subcommittee, Excess and Umbrella Subcommittee Co-Chair

 Section of Litigation, Insurance Coverage Litigation Subcommittee, Co-Editor-In-Chief (2015-2018)